liupei101/TFDeepSurv/README.md

 # TFDeepSurv
-COX Proportional risk model and survival analysis implemented by tensorflow.
+Deep Cox proportional risk model and survival analysis implemented by tensorflow.

-## Differences from DeepSurv
+## 1. Differences from DeepSurv
-[DeepSurv](https://github.com/jaredleekatzman/DeepSurv) is a package for Deep COX Proportional risk model, published on Github.
+[DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package also used for Deep Cox proportional risk model, is published on Github.
 But our works may differ in:

-- Evaluate importance of features in neural network.
+- Evaluating importance of features in neural network.
-- Automatic processing ties of death time in you data, which means different loss function and estimator for survival function.
+- Automatically processing ties of death time in you data, which means different loss function and estimator for survival function (`Breslow` or `Efron` approximation).
-- Estimator for survival function, three estimating algorithm provided.
+- Calculating survival function and three estimation ways are provided.
-- Scientific Hyperparameters tuning method, Bayesian Hyperparameters Optimization for neural network.
+- Tuning hyperparameters of DNN using scientific method - Bayesian Hyperparameters Optimization.

-## Statement
+## 2. Statement
-The paper about this project will be published in this year.
-The project is based on research of Breast Cancer, we will update status here once paper published !
+The project is based on research of Breast Cancer.
+The paper about this project has been submitted to IEEE JBHI.
+We will update status here once paper published !

-## Installation
+## 3. Installation
 ### From source

 Download TFDeepSurv package and install from the directory (**Python version : 3.x**):